 When using other protocols, ExpressVPN has the edge however but, again, there’s not much here to divide the two.
 Both are reliably speedy and an equally good bet when downloading files or streaming content.
 While there are slight dips compared to your ordinary ISP speeds, you won’t exactly suffer here.
 Both companies offer support for torrenting files across all servers although Surfshark offers up some dedicated servers for torrenting which could potentially boost speeds.

 VPN deals are richly available from both services.
-After all, the VPN market is a highly competitive one and pricing is often one of the biggest selling points for any
+After all, the

 Both ExpressVPN and Surfshark offer a 30-day money-back guarantee so there’s plenty of time to check them out before committing to a full subscription.
 Just remember to get in touch with customer support if you change your mind.
 Once you subscribe to a plan remember, as always, the longer period of time you commit to, the better value the offer works out.